google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 {% endhighlight %}

 The dedicated [sample](https://googlechrome.github.io/samples/web-bluetooth/notifications.html)
-will show you to stop notifications with `stopNotifications()` and properly remove the added `characteristicvaluechanged` event listener.
+will show you to how to stop notifications with `stopNotifications()` and properly remove the added `characteristicvaluechanged` event listener.

 ## Samples, Demos & Codelabs